orthecreedence/cl-svg-polygon/README.md

     :curve-resolution    ; How many points each curve will use.
 Higher == more accurate :ignore-errors       ; Ignore parsing errors.
-This really only applies when arcs appear in paths (currently unsupported) :scale               ; Apply a scale vector '(x y) to ALL points/holes in all objects returned
+This really only applies when arcs appear in paths (currently unsupported) :scale               ; Apply a scale vector '(x y) to ALL points/holes in all objects returned.
+Can be used with a negative value to invert the y axis.

 ### Grouping
 Even though the objects in the file may be in group hierarchies, they are returned as a flat list.
 The :group key contains *each* group the object is a member of, ordered from the top down.
-This can be used to create hierarchies among the objects leter on if needed.
+This can be used to create hierarchies among the objects later on if needed.

 ### Polygon data
 The :point-data key contains the outline of the polygon as a vector of points #((x1 y1) (x2 y2) ...)